wanleiterry/gogo/README.md

-This project is used to practise frame structure!!
+This project is used to practice frame structure!!